ajiva84/Fintech-Finder/README.md

 -----------
 # Overview

-A web-based platform that provides an interface to hire and compensate a Fintech professional in cryptocurrency.
+A web-based platform that provides an interface to hire and compensate a Fintech professional in Crypto (Ether).
 It provides list of professionals with hourly rate and their wallet address for payments.
-User will just need to amount of hours worked by a professional and the app will calculate the payment amount to transfer.
+User can enter the number of hours worked by a professional and the app will automatically calculate the ETH amount to transfer.

 # Technologies